sumeet70/aiex/README.md

 </p>

 <p>
-    For information on how to install nodejs for you operating system please refer to: https://nodejs.org/en/download/package-manager/
+    For information on how to install nodejs for your operating system please refer to: https://nodejs.org/en/download/package-manager/
 </p>